 Has the thought of investing in commercial real estate crossed your mind or are you busy trying to figure out how this side of real estate works?

 Assuming your answer is a huge “yes”, we’ve got you covered.
-To start you off, understand that there’s a lot to learn on your journey to successful commercial property investment.
+To start you off, understand that there’s a lot to learn on your journey to successful commercial property investment in Toronto.

 Not everything you may have picked up or experienced while dealing with the residential side is applicable to this commercial side.
 The two sides actually differ on many fronts, from the market factors and financing requirements to potential risks, the leasing arrangement, property management options, among other aspects.